Text consolidated by Valsts valodas centrs (State

 2) which has not acquired the status of a zone capital company

-or a licensed capital company, the capital company to be
+or licensed capital company, the capital company to be

 reorganised shall recalculate the direct taxes for the taxation